Surviving Mormonism, Explained

 Missionary Work

 For many young adults, “surviving Mormonism” means serving as a missionary.
-Missionaries of The Church of Jesus Christ of Latter-day Saints are ordinary young people, often just 18 or 19 years old, who choose to pause their lives for 18 months or two years to teach the gospel of Jesus Christ and serve others.
+Missionaries of The Church of Jesus Christ of Latter-day Saints are ordinary young people, often just 18 years old, who choose to pause their lives for 18 months or two years to teach the gospel of Jesus Christ and serve others.

 It’s challenging by design.
 Missionaries leave behind their homes, families, and comfort zones.
 But it’s through that discomfort that they grow.